Selling a House with a Squatter in Michigan: Understanding the Challenges

 Determining Squatter vs. Tenant Status: Legal Ramifications

-• Legal Consequences: Misclassifying someone can lead to wrongful eviction claims, making legal proceedings more complicated.
+- Legal Consequences: Misclassifying someone can lead to claims of unfair eviction, which makes the legal process more difficult.

 The Michigan Eviction Process: Notice, Court Proceedings, and Writ of Restitution

-1. Notice: The first step is giving proper notice to the person living on the property.
-The type of notice depends on the situation, such as not paying rent.
+- Notice: The first step is to provide proper notification to the resident on the property.
+The form of notice varies depending on the circumstances, such as failure to pay rent.

-2. Court Proceedings: If the person does not leave after getting the notice, you must file for eviction in court.
-You will need to present evidence to support the eviction.
+- Court Proceedings: If a person refuses to leave after receiving a notice, you must petition for eviction in court.
+You will need to provide proof to justify the eviction.

-3. Writ of Restitution: If the court sides with you, it will issue a writ of restitution.
-This document lets law enforcement remove the person if they do not leave on their own.
+- Writ of Restitution: If the court agrees with you, it will issue a writ of restitution.
+This paper allows law enforcement to remove the individual if the individual does not leave on their own.

-Understanding these procedures enables homeowners to pursue legal action that is compliant with Michigan law.
+Understanding these steps helps homeowners to take legal action in accordance with Michigan law.

 Understanding Adverse Possession Laws in Michigan and Their Implications